 Minor in Religious Studies and Church Music for Music Majors

-The Department of Music and Department of Religious Studies offer a linked program of study for students who want to serve the church through music and theology.
+The Department of Music and Department of Religious Studies have joined together to offer a linked program of study for students who want to serve the church through music and theology.

-The curriculum provides a breadth of study in music and religious studies, as well as a foundation in one of the areas of the University’s applied music program that assures a sustainable level of musical expertise.
+Requirements seek to provide a candidate with a breadth of study in music and theology, as well as provide a foundation in one of the areas of the University’s applied music program that ensures a sustainable level of musical expertise.
 Individuals interested in pursuing this minor should make their intentions known in writing to the chairs of the music and religious studies departments.

 The minor in religious studies and church music for music majors is awarded to students who have met the following requirements: